 Spotify can be controlled with your voice.
 By activating voice controls, you enable a variety of features, like finding songs and playlists using your voice and even interacting with some advertisements.
 Your privacy and security comes first.
-Learn more about how Spotify collects and processes your voice data on Spotify.
+Learn more below about how Spotify collects and processes your voice data.

 When you use voice features, your voice input and other information will be sent to Spotify.
 This includes audio recordings and transcripts of what you say, and other related information such as the content that was returned to you by Spotify.